-LEADERS 111: Freshman Ethical Fitness Seminar
+LDRS 111: Freshman Ethical Fitness Seminar

-ORTN 111 is comprised of the Ethical Fitness Seminar (EFS) designed to promote ethical culture.
+LDRS 111 is built on a semester long Ethical Fitness (TM) Seminar (EFS) designed to promote ethical culture.
 This seminar meets once a week and includes an ethics essay recorded in each cadet's E-Leadership Portfolio.
-The seminar is based o Dr. Rushworth Kidder's landmark book, How Good People Make Tough Choices and is delivered by Citadel faculty and staff who are trained, certified, and licensed by The Institute for Global Ethics.
+The seminar is based on Dr. Rushworth Kidder's landmark book, How Good People Make Tough Choices and is delivered by Citadel faculty and staff who are trained, certified, and licensed by The Institute for Global Ethics.
 Topics include recognizing why ethics matters, understanding trust, tasking leadership with trust, defining ethical balues, and anazlyzing and resolving dilemmas.

-LEADERS 311: Junior Ethics Enrichment Experience
+LDRS 311: Junior Ethics Enrichment Experience

-The Junior Ethics Enrichment Experience is comprised of a one-day Ethical Fitness® Seminar (EFS) designed to promote ethical culture, a luncheon with a distinguished ethics speaker, and a follow-on ethics essay recorded in each cadet's eLeadership Portfolio.
-The seminar is based on Dr. Rushworth Kidder's landmark book, How Good People Make Tough Choices and is delivered by Citadel faculty and staff who are trained, certified, and licensed by The Institute for Global Ethics.
-Topics include recognizing why ethics matters, understanding trust, tasking leadership with trust, defining ethical values, and analyzing and resolving ethical dilemmas.
-Completion of the Junior Ethics Enrichment Experience is a graduation requirement.
+The Junior Ethics Enrichment Experience is a one-day Moral Courage(TM) Seminar designed to promote ethical culture.
+The day begins with a distinguished ethics speaker, followed by an in-depth seminar and a follow-on ethics essay recorded in each cadet's eLeadership Portfolio.
+The seminar is based on Dr. Rushworth Kidder's book, Moral Courage and is delivered by Citadel faculty and staff who are trained, certified, and licensed by The Institute for Global Ethics.
+Topics include recognizing when moral courage is needed, how it differs from other kinds of courage, and determining the inhibitors to moral courage and how to overcome them.

-LEADERSHIP 411: Senior Leadership Integration Seminar
+LDRS 411: Senior Leadership Integration Seminar

 Completion of the Senior Leadership Integration Seminar is a graduation requirement.